Short-stay moorings, also called visitor moorings, are where boaters can moor for the signposted time.

 Where to find short-stay / visitor moorings

 Our visitor moorings are marked by a red mooring icon on our maps.
-If you're on one of our waterway maps pages (and anywhere with our interactive map) zoom into the map to enlarge the icons, as you can see below.
+If you're on one of our waterway maps pages (and anywhere with our interactive map) zoom into the map to enlarge the icons.

 Mooring is free for the time shown on our visitor mooring signs.